Installing PrestaShop

 Follow the installer's instructions.

-Once the installation is done, delete the /install
+Once the installation is done, delete the

-folder and write down a new name for your /admin
+folder and write down a new name for your/admin

 folder, which has been generated specifically for you (for security reasons).